Timeline of the Israeli–Palestinian conflict in 2019

 The following is a timeline of events during the Israeli–Palestinian conflict in 2019.
 A total of 137 Palestinians were killed, 135 by Israeli forces and two by Israeli settlers.
 28 children were killed, 26 boys and two girls.
 33 civilians were killed as part of the Great March of Return demonstrations.
 Ten Israelis were killed by Palestinians and at least 120 were injured.

 341 attacks were carried out by Israeli settlers against Palestinians, in which two Palestinians were killed and 115 injured.
 Palestinian land and property were vandalized, including almost 8,000 trees.
-The Nablus Governorate was most affected my settler violence, followed by Hebron Governorate and Ramallah Governorate.
+The Nablus Governorate was most affected by settler violence, followed by Hebron Governorate and Ramallah Governorate.
+In the West Bank, Israeli forces demolished 623 structures, of which 98 were EU funded humanitarian aid structures (valued at EUR 480,625), a doubling in the demolition of EU funded structures compared to 2018.
+Overall, 2019 saw a 35% increase in demolitions and a 95% increase in displacements, compared to 2018.

 February

 7 February

-19-year-old Israeli teen Ori Ansbacher from Tekoa was brutally raped and murdered by the Palestinian terrorist Arafat Irfaiya while walking in the Ein Yael forest southwest of Jerusalem.
+19-year-old Israeli teen Ori Ansbacher from Tekoa was raped and murdered by a Palestinian man, Arafat Irfaiya, while walking in the Ein Yael forest southwest of Jerusalem.

 March

 6 March

 A group of settlers escorted by Israeli soldiers stormed the Nabi Yunis Mosque in Halhul north of Hebron.
-Soldiers fired rubber bullets at Palestinian protestors, injuring two.
+Soldiers fired rubber bullets at unarmed Palestinian protestors, injuring two.

 17 March

 19-year-old Sgt.
-Gal Kaiden from Beersheba was stabbed and killed in a terror attack at the Ariel Junction.
-After stabbing him, the Palestinian terrorist stole his weapon and shot him and two other people in separate locations.
+Gal Kaiden from Beersheba was stabbed and killed in an attack at the Ariel Junction.
+After stabbing him, the Palestinian assailant stole his weapon and shot him and two other people in separate locations.

-Rabbi Achiad Ettinger, 47, a father of 12 from Eli, was critically wounded while driving past the scene of the terrorist attack.
+Rabbi Achiad Ettinger, 47, a father of 12 from Eli, was critically wounded while driving past the scene of the attack.
 He succumbed to his wounds the following day.